UM-KevinHe/grplasso/README.md

 #### (1) Regularization path of model without unpenalized groups

-Ten risk factors were randomly assigned to three groups.
-One group has true zero effect on the outcome.

 <img src="https://drive.google.com/uc?export=view&id=1qL_72lY9ajn-qdN7y3iCI9DRKEdQczZW"  width=75% height=75%>

 #### (2) Regularization path of model with unpenalized groups

-Ten risk factors were randomly assigned to four groups.
-Among the four groups of variables, the true effect of one group on outcome was 0.
-Among the three groups with a non-zero real effect on outcome, we randomly chose one group to not be penalized.

 <img src="https://drive.google.com/uc?export=view&id=1UlxAT7nXw5qB3O4d0DOYIpympKiGxD-H"  width=75% height=75%>